 Oct 16 5 min read

-Do you remember what you were doing on January 1st, 2020?
-Imagine someone telling you everything this year had in store.
-You would never have believed them.
-One thing that’s still being understood is the tsunami of global cyberattacks riding on the back of a worldwide pandemic.
-From cybercriminals targeting COVID-19 vaccine research to producing fake news, there have been many popular forms of cyberattacks this year.
+As you can see from the cybercrime statistics, one thing that is still being understood is the tsunami of global cyberattacks riding on the back of the worldwide pandemic that began in 2020.
+From cybercriminals targeting COVID-19 vaccine research to producing fake news, there have been many popular forms of cyberattacks.